 - We have active educational links with other schools.

 Tolerance of Those of Different Faiths & Beliefs

 We provide our students with opportunities to experience diversity within our school community and the wider community.

-Our Religious Studies curriculum follows the teaching of the Church in providing a broad and balanced education, which includes an understanding of and respect for people of other faiths or none and other religions, cultures and lifestyle.
+Our Religious Studies curriculum follows the teaching of the Church in providing a broad and balanced education, which includes an understanding of and respect for people of other faiths or none and other religions, cultures and lifestyles.

-Each year, cultural events are planned and books/texts are linked throughout the curriculum
+- Each year, cultural events are planned and books/texts are linked throughout the curriculum.